 Note: These programs don’t waive school bus endorsement requirements.

-The medical requirements
+Pass the medical requirements

 All CA CDL holders must proclaim to their State Driver Licensing Agency (SDLA) that they only operate commercially in 1 of 4 categories as below with their CDL.
 This process is called self-certification.